 ISO 15926 does not support modal logic.
 Nevertheless there is, at times, a need for representing modalities.

 Modalities are being replaced with possible worlds in which these modalities are turned into facts.
-So if something is "required", it exists as a fact in a possible world.
+So if something is "required", it exists as a fact in a possible world that is different from the actual world around us.

 In the context of the scope of ISO 15926 the concept of possible worlds is used for two subjects: